-11. Had Amazon and its Co-conspirators only raised prices on Amazon.com, consumers would be free to shop for lower-priced eBooks on other retailer sites.
-Instead,

-Amazon and its Co-conspirators agreed to a price restraint that prevents lower eBook prices on other eBook retailer sites.

-- 12. In June 2015, the EU Commission again investigated anticompetitive conduct in the eBooks market and found that Defendant Amazon employed MFNs with eBook publishers and similar provisions in its agreements with the Big Five (who were at that time prevented by their settlements with the EU Commission from employing MFNs in their contracts).
+- 11. Had Defendants only raised prices on Amazon.com, consumers would be free to shop for lower-priced eBooks on other retailer sites.
+Instead, Amazon and the Big Five agreed to a price restraint that prevents lower eBook prices on other eBook retailer sites. - 12.
+In June 2015, the EU Commission again investigated anticompetitive conduct in the eBooks market and found that Defendant Amazon employed MFNs with eBook publishers and similar provisions in its agreements with the Big Five (who were at that time prevented by their settlements with the EU Commission from employing MFNs in their contracts).
 The EU Commission found that the MFNs and analogous provisions found in the Big Five contracts had probable anticompetitive effects.
 Amazon and the EU Commission reached a settlement in 2017 that prohibited Amazon from enforcing its MFNs and similar provisions for a five-year period in the European Economic Area.
-Amazon's settlement with the EU Commission had no effect on Amazon's and the Big Five's practices in the United States. - 13.
-The House Judiciary Committee began investigating Amazon in 2019 as part of a broader investigation of competition in the digital markets, led by the Subcommittee on Antitrust, Commercial, and Administrative Law.
-19 After a 16-month investigation, the House Judiciary Committee issued a report and recommendations.
-Among its findings, the Committee determined that Amazon's use of MFN provisions in its agreements with book publishers harms competition in the retail book market, including the eBook market.
-20 - 14.
-In comparison to physical books, publishers sell eBooks at high prices, and consumers do not actually benefit from the cost reduction that comes from low printing and
+Amazon's settlement with the EU Commission had no effect on Amazon's and the Big Five's practices in the United States.

-16 5.4.2017 EU Commission Decision at 4-5.
+&lt;sup>16 5.4.2017 EU Commission Decision at 4-5.

-17 5.4.2017 EU Commission Decision at 20-38, 43.
+&lt;sup>17 5.4.2017 EU Commission Decision at 20-38, 43.